pseusys/SeasideVPN/caerulean/whirlpool/README.md

 Whirlpool program is written in Go language.
 It manages encrypting, decrypting, assembling and transferring requests and responses.

-Whirlpool accepts client packages at UDP port 8542, no more than 2000 bytes in size, encrypted.
+Whirlpool accepts client packages at UDP port 8542, encrypted.

-Whirlpool sends messages to UDP port 8542, in packets of size 2000, encrypted.
+Whirlpool sends messages to UDP port 8542, encrypted.

 > TODO: update (and check) ports.
 > WARNING!
 Any UDP packets arriving to ports 8542 and 8587 will be treated as user packets, i.e. user should never expect to receive any packets from these ports from any server via Seaside VPN!